labbots/bash-utility/README.md

 #### Output on stdout

-- question to be prompted to the user.
+- User entered answer to the question.

 #### Example